ralixjs/ralix/docs/DESIGN.md

 }
 ```

-**NOTE** Not all components need to be auto-mounted (and define the `onload` method), you can use the folder to place other components that you will initialize manually in only some specific controllers.
+**NOTE** Not all components need to be auto-mounted (and define the `onload` method), you can use the directory to place other components that you will initialize manually only in some specific controllers.

-## Helpers
+### Helpers

-Utilities, aka _Helpers_, are a set of functions to help to write most common operations with a nicer and shorter API: finders, manage classes, manage elements attributes and data-attributes, submit forms, change browser history, listeners and more.
+Utilities, aka _Helpers_, are a set of functions to write most common operations with a nicer and shorter API: finders, manage classes, manage elements attributes and data-attributes, submit forms, change browser history, listeners and more.
 You can find the complete documentation [here](HELPERS_API.md).

 These provided helpers can be called in all the layers of your application: in the controllers, the components or directly in your views.